bahmanrostamitabar/time-searies-featute-temporal-aggregation/README.md

 # Update

-The paper in is in the review process of the [Neurocomputing journal] (https://www.sciencedirect.com/journal/neurocomputing)...
+The paper in is under review in the [Neurocomputing journal](https://www.sciencedirect.com/journal/neurocomputing).

 # Future research